valleyofdoom/PC-Tuning/README.md

 ## 6.8.
 Resizable Bar

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 Resizable Bar requires the GPT/UEFI BIOS mode and `Above 4G Decoding` to be enabled.
 For unsupported motherboards, consider viewing [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI)/[NvStrapsReBar](https://github.com/terminatorul/NvStrapsReBar).
 To verify that Resizable Bar is enabled, check the status with [GPU-Z](https://www.techpowerup.com/gpuz).

 ## 6.9.
 Hyper-Threading/Simultaneous Multithreading

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 If you have enough CPUs for your application then consider disabling [Hyper-Threading (HT)/Simultaneous Multithreading (SMT)](https://en.wikipedia.org/wiki/Hyper-threading).
 This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per CPU increases contention on processor resources and is a potential source of system latency and jitter ([1](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html)).
 Disabling HT/SMT has the additional benefit of increased overclocking potential due to lower temperatures in which, a similar concept can be applied to Intel's E-Cores (efficiency cores) however, both can affect performance positively or negatively in some games hence, I would recommend benchmarking these options thoroughly and not blindly disabling them.

 ## 6.10.
 Power States

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 To be completed.